AddisonHowe/dynamical-landscape-inference/README.md

 sh scripting/model_evaluation/run_all_nb_eval_model_alg_quadratic.sh
 ```

-These commands will run the model evaluation notebook on all models listed in the corresponding arglist file.
+These commands will run the model evaluation notebook on all models listed in the corresponding arglist file, and generate output in the directory `data/model_evaluation/`.

 # Acknowledgments